kuco23/integer-pairing/README.md

 cantor.pair(11, 13, -1) # 726618
 cantor.unpair(726618, dim=3, neg=True) # (11, 13, -1)
 ```
-Naive implementations of the above algorithms, fail to account for very large
+Naive implementations of the above algorithms fail to account for very large
 integers, as they use numeric calculation of the square root.
 Python allows for
 integers of any size to be stored, but converts them to float (64 bits) when doing numeric operations,
 so this approximation ruins the unpairing.
 Luckily this can be (efficiently) solved and is implemented here.